 Windsor Mountain maintains a state–of–the–art ropes course, climbing wall and zip line.
 High in a white pine grove, our natural ropes course is designed to foster group cooperation and promote self–esteem.
 Campers scamper up a giant spider web, tightrope walk the high wire and fly down the 500–foot zip line (sometimes in a kayak!).
 A brightly painted 30–foot climbing wall simulates rock-climbing conditions that serves as practice for rock-climbing expeditions to the Whites.
 Our highly-trained and experienced ropes course staff has a keen eye for both fun and safety.

 Creativity abounds in our Performing Arts department.
 Activities are fun, fast-paced, physical, and include improvisation, acting, characterization, scene-study, theater games, comedy, dancing (from African to hip-hop), story-telling, costuming, stage design and make-up.
 Our performing arts activities focus on fun and skill development for actors at every level of experience, and culminates with a performance during our Theatre Fest, which features original interpretations of classic stories and legends.
-This past summer’s production of “Peter Pan,” was performed in the round and was imaginative, energetic and action-packed.
+All of which is able to be performed on our new stage in the Meeting House!